 Wilmington is a hidden tourism gem in New York and a perfect destination for families on a budget.
-From the tranquil and scenic Lake Placid to the snowy slopes of Whiteface Mountain, there are many outdoor activities to keep the family busy.
+From the tranquil and scenic Lake Placid to the snowy slopes of Whiteface Mountain, many outdoor activities keep the family busy.

-For those who enjoy skiing or snowboarding, Whiteface Mountain is a great place to spend a day.
+Whiteface Mountain is a great place to spend a day for those who enjoy skiing or snowboarding.
 The mountain has a variety of trails that are perfect for all skill levels, and the views from the top are breathtaking.
-Suppose you want to take a break from the cold, head to the Lake Placid Olympic Museum to learn about the history of the 1980 Winter Olympics.
+Suppose you want to take a break from the cold.
+Head to the Lake Placid Olympic Museum to learn about the history of the 1980 Winter Olympics.

 14. Niagara Falls

 Niagara Falls is one of the most talked-about destinations in North America.
 There are plenty of things to do on the Canadian side of Niagara Falls, including museums and marine life exhibits.
 On the American side, visitors are welcome to explore caves and take in views from atop Goat Island.

 Being a Canadian myself, we have a constant rivalry about who has the better side of Niagara Falls between America and us.
 Putting my obvious bias aside, many people chose to hop the border to visit the northern neighbor instead.